 Florida Law (Section 1003.21, Florida Statutes) states that all children who are either six years of age, who will be six years old by February 1 of any school year, or who are older than six years of age but who have not attained the age of 16 years, must attend school regularly during the entire school term.
+It is the responsibility of the parent/guardian and students to follow the state statute and attend school daily and on time.
+Research indicates that students with regular attendance benefit from academic instruction.

 The "Every Student Succeeds Act" changes the focus of attendance.
 Instead of focusing on Truancy, the focus is narrowed to Chronic Absences.
 There has been a shift from punitive measures to preventive and supportive interventions.
 The process is driven by data which ensures accountability.
 A multi-tiered model of interventions should be established in each school.
-Tier one interventions should be implemented school-wide and can include contests, recognition of good/improved attendance etc. Tier two interventions are teacher/classroom based, and Tier three interventions are implemented by a multidisciplinary team.
-Once Tier one and Tier two interventions have been implemented for attendance without improvement, a referral should be made to the multidisciplinary team.
+Tier one 1 interventions should be implemented school-wide and can include contests, recognition of good/improved attendance etc. Tier two 2 interventions are teacher/classroom based, and Tier three 3 interventions are implemented by a multidisciplinary team.
+Once Tier one 1 and Tier two 2 interventions have been implemented for attendance without improvement, a referral should be made to the multidisciplinary team.
 The team should schedule a meeting with and obtain input from the teacher.
 The parent and the student will be invited to the intervention meeting.
-The intervention team should have regular meetings.
-These meetings not only provide prevention and intervention, but follow-up meetings are held to check-in on prior attendees.
+The intervention and intervention, but follow-up meetings are held to check-in on prior attendees.
 The goal of the team is to develop a plan to help the student become more successful by utilizing strategies specific to each student including, but not limited to: